Schedule An Examination For Your Cat

 Adult cats should see a veterinarian once annually.
 Schedule a routine checkup to get dietary, dental, medication, and vaccination recommendations from our veterinarians.
 We take time during the checkup to also look into potential illnesses or behavioral changes.
 As your feline friend approaches the age of seven or older, we recommend you start bringing them in twice a year for cat care services.
 Geriatric cats tend to develop diseases like cancer, diabetes, joint or bone disease, liver disease, heart disease, and other pervasive ailments.
 If you notice them experiencing discomfort or exhibiting changes in behavior, talk with your veterinarian as soon as possible.

 As they age, there are several steps you can take to make them more comfortable, (as recommended by your veterinarian), including altering their diet, monitoring their weight and exercise, watching closely for parasites, or making any necessary changes to their environment.
 Discuss concerns or observations with your veterinarian.
 Call to Schedule a Cat Exam

 Contact CountrySide Veterinary for Cat Examinations

 Need to schedule a cat exam?
-Just give our veterinarians a call today at (920) 968-3322!
+Just give our veterinarians a call today at (920) 968-3322 or fill out an appointment online.
 Here at CountrySide Veterinary Services, we are equipped with a highly knowledgeable team of veterinary doctors and technicians, a state-of-the-art facility, and advanced technology to examine, diagnose, and treat your feline friend with care.
 Come meet our team today!